fffrontoffice/docker-cookbooks/RethinkDB/Dockerfile_rethink.md

 Thanks.

-johnzan at email dot com
+johnzan at gmail dot com

 You can also find me on the web at the following: